aengelke/fadec/README.md

 // Relevant properties of instructions can now be queries using the FD_* macros.
 ```

+## API

+The API consists of two functions to decode and format instructions, as well as several accessor macros (see [fadec.h](fadec.h)).
+Direct access of the `FdInstr` structure is not recommended.

+- `int fd_decode(const uint8_t* buf, size_t len, int mode, uintptr_t address, FdInstr* out_instr)`
+    - Decode a single instruction
+    - Return value: number of bytes used, or a negative value in case of an error.
+    - `buf`/`len`: buffer containing instruction bytes.
+At most 15 bytes will be read.
+If the instruction is longer than `len`, an error value is returned.
+    - `mode`: architecture mode, either `32` or `64`.
+    - `address`: virtual address of the decoded instruction.
+This is used for computing jump targets and segment-offset-relative memory operations (MOV with moffs* encoding) and stored in the instruction.
+    - `out_instr`: Pointer to the instruction buffer, might get written partially in case of an error.
+- `void fd_format(const FdInstr* instr, char* buf, size_t len)`
+    - Format a single instruction to a human-readable format.
+    - `instr`: decoded instruction.
+    - `buf`/`len`: buffer for formatted instruction string

 ## Intended differences to other decoders
 To achieve higher performance, minor differences to other decoders exist, requiring special handling.